Undergraduate Course: Consumption, Exchange, Technology (SCAN10031)

 Technology has served as both a catalyst and a measure of progress in the modern world.
-This week we look at some anthropological perspectives on the compulsion of technology and its social or cultural impacts, considering ways in which technology has been bracketed off from society, and also subjective experiences of technology, and how to understand these socially.
+This week we look at some anthropological perspectives on the compulsion of technology and its social or cultural impacts, considering ways in which technology has been bracketed off from society.
+We discuss subjective experiences of technology and how to understand these socially.

 Mauss, Marcel (1925) The Gift: The Form and Reason for Exchange in Archaic Societies.
 London: Routledge.

 Miller, Daniel (1998) "Making Love in the Supermarket."
 In A Theory of Shopping.
 Cambridge: Polity.

 Wilson, Samuel M. and Leighton C. Peterson (2002) "The Anthropology of Online Communities."
 Annual Review of Anthropology 31: 449-67.

 Mellstrom, Ulf (2004) "Machines and masculine subjectivity: technology as an integral part of men's life experience", Men & Masculinities 6: 362-82.